hashicorp/vault/website/source/docs/configuration/seal/ocikms.html.md

 ## `ocikms` Rotate OCI KMS Master Key

 For the [OCI KMS key rotation feature][oci-kms-rotation], OCI KMS will create a new version of key internally.
-This process is independent from the vault, vault still uses the same `keyID` without any interruption.
+This process is independent from the vault, vault still uses the same `key_id` without any interruption.

-If you want to change the `keyID`, migrate to Shamir, change `keyID`, and then migrate to OCI KMS with the new `keyID`.
+If you want to change the `key_id`, migrate to Shamir, change `key_id`, and then migrate to OCI KMS with the new `key_id`.

 [oci-sdk]: https://docs.cloud.oracle.com/iaas/Content/API/Concepts/sdkconfig.htm
 [oci-dg]:  https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingdynamicgroups.htm